 Reading Well Books on Prescription

-The collections include 35 titles recommended by young people and health professionals including:
+This collection includes 35 titles recommended by young people and health care professionals including:

 - Self-esteem and learning about life

 - Mood swings

 Books can either be ‘prescribed’ or found on library shelves.
 If you can’t find the book you want they are available through free reservation.